alankylam/Data-Science-Portfolio/README.md

 > Minimum Curvature Method

-With this in mind, my analysis first focused on the different parameters of the well to understand which part of had the largest impact.
+With this in mind, my analysis first focused on the premise that certain sections of the well were most prone to errors.

 **Parameters of an Oil Well**
 * Vertical